 Grey, dull skies and rain will soften the light like a softbox and might simplify the scene.

-Setting up your camera for woodland photography.
+Setting up your camera for woodland landscape photography.

 You might have to focus manually when it is relatively dark and there is little contrast.